KOTORCommunityPatches/K1_Community_Patch/Tier Organization.md

 # Tier 3
 ## Enhanced Conversations
 Dialogue trees have been altered to reduce repetition and improve the flow of things, and in some cases to restore cut or inaccessible content.
-* Canderous would repeat dialogue if you kept him waiting after speaking to him in the Lower City cantina (reported by DarthParametric)
+* Canderous would repeat dialogue if you kept him waiting after speaking to him in the Lower City cantina (Reported by DarthParametric)
-* Vandar repeated dialogue if you spoke to him again before investigating the ruins (reported by DarthParametric)
+* Vandar repeated dialogue if you spoke to him again before investigating the ruins (Reported by DarthParametric)
 * Vandar’s dialogue was locked out after the player completed Dantooine
 * Elora’s exposition was unnecessary if the player had already heard about Sunry's situation from Davin (with assistance from DarthParametric & ebmar)